mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 The monitor can manipulate scheduled server events when promoting or demoting a server.
 See the section on `handle_server_events` for more information.

-All cluster operations can be activated manually through MaxAdmin/MaxCtrl.
+All cluster operations can be activated manually through MaxCtrl.
 See section [Manual activation](#manual-activation) for more details.

 ### Operation details